-Screening tests and vaccines are an important part of managing your health.
+Screening tests and health counseling are an important part of managing your health.
 A screening test is done to find diseases in people who don't have any symptoms.
 The goal is to find a disease early so lifestyle changes and checkups can reduce the risk of disease.
 Or the goal may be to find it early to treat it most effectively.
 Screening tests are not used to diagnose a disease.
 But they are used to see if more testing is needed.
-Health counseling is important, too.
 Below are guidelines for these, for men ages 65 and older.
-Talk with your healthcare provider to make sure you’re up to date on what you need.
+Talk with your healthcare provider about which tests are best for you and to make sure you’re up to date on what you need.

 Who needs it